fleschutz/PowerShell/Docs/cd-scripts.ps1.md

 cd-scripts.ps1
 ```

-Go to the PowerShell Scripts folder.
+Change the working directory to the PowerShell Scripts folder.

 ## Syntax & Parameters
 ```powershell